Tips to Maintain Your Wood Deck

 • Make repairs as soon as you notice them.
 If you remove rotted boards in time, you won’t have to replace the whole deck

 • Keep in mind that decks are not maintenance-free.
-Don’t think that you don’t have to do anything to protect your deck if it’s made out of pressure-treated wood.
-This type of wood is even more porous and vulnerable to the weather, so make sure to seal it.
+Don’t think you don’t have to do anything to protect your deck if it’s made of pressure-treated wood.
+This type of wood is even more porous and vulnerable to the weather, so seal it.

 • Keep up on annual deep cleaning.
-Ensure you deep clean your deck every year to remove dirt, mildew, and mold spores from the surface.
+Ensure you deep clean your deck yearly to remove dirt, mildew, and mold spores from the surface.

 • It would help if you sealed your deck regularly.
-Sealing will not only protect your deck from moisture but also protect it against the sun, which can shrink and dry the wood.
+Sealing will protect your deck from moisture and protect it against the sun, which can shrink and dry the wood.
 These alternating cycles of expanding and shrinking can cause your wood to warp, cup, crack, and fade.

 You can choose to stain, seal, or paint your deck.
-Seals are clear and preserve the natural color of your wood deck.
+Seals are evident and preserve the natural color of your wood deck.
 Choose oil-based paint or stain to color your deck.
 Both are waterproof.
-You should stain, seal, or paint your deck every 1 to 3 years or as soon as you notice that it’s not waterproof and that the color has started peeling off.
+You should stain, seal, or paint your deck every 1 to 3 years or when you notice it’s not waterproof and the color has started peeling off.

 If you want your deck to last for a very long time, you’ll have to establish a regular habit of deck maintenance.
-Regardless of the deck surface, it’s vital to give it some care and attention.
+Regardless of the deck surface, giving it some care and attention is vital.
 The maintenance of decks is minimal but very important.

 1. Remove Debris From Your Deck Regularly

 The first thing to do to maintain your deck is to remove debris from your deck.
-Any buildup of snow or organic debris over a long time can damage the decking boards.
+Snow or organic debris over a long time can damage the decking boards.
 You should consider:

 • Sweep it regularly with a good-quality, stiff broom.
-It would be best if you kept your deck free of all dirt and organic debris, including dead leaves, straw, moss, and dirt.
+It would be best to keep your deck free of all dirt and organic debris, including dead leaves, straw, moss, and dirt.

 • Make sure you also brush under furniture and plants.
-If you have a wood deck, it would be a good idea to move your plant pots often and elevate them on small “feet” to allow air to circulate underneath.
+If you have a wood deck, moving your plant pots often and elevating them on small “feet” would be a good idea to allow air to circulate underneath.

-• If you live in an area with routine snowfall, remove snow accumulation as soon as possible.
-You can choose to shovel the snow or use a blower to remove the accumulation.
+• Remove snow accumulation immediately if you live in an area with routine snowfall.
+You can shovel the snow or use a blower to remove the accumulation.

 2. Wash Your Deck Yearly

 You should thoroughly care for your deck once a year; you can use a mild detergent or specialist deck cleaning product and a stiff scrubbing brush.
-If you want to make your job easier, you should consider getting a pressure washer.
+To make your job easier, you should consider getting a pressure washer.

-When cleaning your deck, you’re supposed to get rid of all surface grease and grime to restore your deck’s look.
+When cleaning your deck, you should remove all surface grease and grime to restore your deck’s look.
 Make sure you choose the right cleaner for your deck – you don’t, for example, want to use a vinyl deck cleaner on your wooden deck.

-If you have a composite deck, use a cleaner specifically formulated for the composite material.
+Use a cleaner specifically formulated for the composite material if you have a composite deck.
 To remove all grease and oil stains, use commercial degreasers and detergents.
-If you have a vinyl deck, all you’ll need to remove all mold, mildew, and dirt is water and mild soap.
+If you have a vinyl deck, you’ll need water and mild soap to remove mold, mildew, and dirt.

 Use a pump sprayer to apply your desired cleaning solution mixture of mild soap and water to your deck.
 Avoid using bleach or other harsh chemicals where the runoff can kill your plants or grass.
 Allow the solution to sit for several minutes before washing.

 You can use a power washer if you have it; this will quickly spray away the dirt and grime on your wood deck.
-It would be best to use the power washer on a low setting and with a fan spray nozzle.
+Using the power washer on a low setting and with a fan spray nozzle.

-If you have a composite deck, don’t use a pressure washer – you will almost always end up damaging it.
+If you have a composite deck, don’t use a pressure washer – you will almost always damage it.

-If you want a more natural approach to cleaning your wood deck (or want to make a cleaner out of what you have at home), you can use vinegar and baking soda.
+You can use vinegar and baking soda if you want a more natural approach to cleaning your wood deck (or want to make a cleaner out of what you have at home).
 Mix equal parts of warm water with white vinegar and baking soda.
 White vinegar will kill bacteria and funguses developed, while baking soda will remove all odors and refresh your deck.

 Once you apply this mixture, scrub it with a long-handled brush and let it sit for a few minutes before rinsing.